preston-n/Projects/README.md

 ### Ninjet
   * **Trailer:**  https://www.youtube.com/watch?v=QG9cSXIpbGs
-  * **Description:** Ninjet is a unique flying game in which you must fight through waves of demons and upgrade your jet for survival
+  * **Description:** Ninjet is a unique aerial combat game in which you must fight through waves of demons and upgrade your jet for survival
   * *Made in Unreal Engine 5 using C++ and Blueprints*
   * *More info can be found here: https://github.com/preston-n/Ninjet*
 ![Ninjet Gameplay)](https://github.com/preston-n/Ninjet/blob/main/Screenshots/Ninjet1.png?raw=true)